Brand Strategy & Positioning

 How To Keep Remote Workers Active Productive

-Remember when working from home used to be a luxury?
+Remember when working from home was once a luxury?

 Now, it's as common as your morning cuppa.
-Yet, as the shift in this direction has brought about many advantages, so have new challenges.
+Yet, as the shift in this direction has brought about many advantages, it has also introduced new challenges.

 How do we keep our team members from feeling like they are on an island?
 How do we ensure they're not just active but thriving?